AblionGE/MPI-Ant-Colony-Optimization-Algorithm/doc/report/theoretical_analysis.md

 In fact, this is true.
 Indeed, all comunications are sending only one value so, without considering problems on the network, it should always take the same time to be executed.
+And even if we send the whole matrix at one time, the matrix will always have the same size, and we can expect to always have the same communication time.
 For computations, if all nodes have the same number of ants to manage, they will have a similar computation time (if the machines have an identical architecture and hardware) because in all cases the map has the same size, and each city has the same number of neighbours to consider.

 \begin{figure}[!h]